zoonoo/azure-docs.ko-kr/articles/azure-functions/functions-bindings-event-iot.md

 [!INCLUDE [functions-package-v2](../../includes/functions-package-v2.md)]

 > [!IMPORTANT]
-> 다음 코드 샘플에서는 이벤트 허브 API를 사용 하지만 지정 된 구문은 IoT Hub 함수에 적용 됩니다.
+> While the following code samples use the Event Hub API, the given syntax is applicable for IoT Hub functions.

 [!INCLUDE [functions-bindings-event-hubs](../../includes/functions-bindings-event-hubs.md)]